-- Daddy's Little Villain: Almost as evil as her beloved 'Daddy' the two seem to have a lot in common, killing and making plans together, and in "Crush", Dru even shows Angelus' affinity for torture, while Spike prefers quick kills.
+- Daddy's Little Villain: Almost as evil as her beloved "Daddy."
+The two seem to have a lot in common, killing and making plans together, and in "Crush," Dru even shows Angelus' affinity for torture, while Spike prefers quick kills.
 Angelus even tells her "no one knows me like you do."
-Her betryal of Spike for Angelus the moment he returns probably seals the deal.
+Her betrayal of Spike for Angelus the moment he returns probably seals the deal.
 Of course, Dru and Angelus have been sleeping together since before Spike was born, but that's how vampire families seem to work.

 - Driven to Madness: By Angelus.

 - Eternal Love: Or at least 120 years worth before it all falls apart with Spike.

 - Ill Girl: When she first appears, though she gets better.

 - Ironic Echo: Repeats Spike's "I'll see that you get strong again" line when she gets her strength back, and effortlessly carries him to safety.

 - Psychopathic Manchild: She loves flowers, puppies and squeals with childish delight at seeing people killed in horrible ways.

 - Soap Opera Disease: In the comics, it was retroactively explained that Drusilla was tortured by an "Inquisitor" while in Prague, including the use of a magic torture chair, leaving her in a frail condition.
 Spike initially hopes the Hellmouth will restore her, but later learns that the blood of her sire (Angel) can cure her affliction.

 - Would Hurt a Child: "What will your mummy sing when they find your body?"

 - Yanking The Dogs Chain: In the comics.
 Congratulations on restoring your sanity, Drusilla.
 Wouldn't it be a shame if Angel came and took it away from you again?